Catholic Near East Welfare Association: Northeast Africa

 A group of small children stand together in a village in Ethiopia.

 CNEWA works across Egypt and the horn of Africa.
 CNEWA has an active role in providing aid during droughts and bad harvests, as well as mudslides, and has led efforts in the educational field in Ethiopia and beyond.
 CNEWA's office in Beirut leads its initiatives in Egypt while its office in Addis Ababa leads initiatives throughout the Horn of Africa.

 India

 CNEWA has been a leading nonprofit across India with its office based out of Ernakulum providing basic necessities to those in need such as food, clothing, education and healthcare.
 At the same time, CNEWA works to train seminarians and novices to lead the spiritual community.

 Eastern Europe

 CNEWA supports programs throughout Ukraine, Georgia, Armenia and Romania, caring for the marginalized and revitalizing their spirit.
 The agency's focus within this region tends to be on abandoned elderly populations and seminarian formation.
 In 2022, CNEWA provided €0.9 million for Caritas Ukraine, a Ukrainian Catholic not-for-profit and humanitarian relief organisation.
 As of February 2024, CNEWA allocated $5.8 million in emergency funds over the past year to support church-led relief efforts in Ukraine and neighboring countries accommodating individuals displaced by the conflict.

+Publications

+ONE Magazine

+CNEWA's official publication is ONE Magazine.
+Its primary focus is to cover current events affecting the Eastern Catholic Churches, report on humanitarian issues, facilitate interreligious dialogue, and offer inspirational messages from church leaders.
+It is published quarterly in both print and digital formats.
+ONE Magazine is CNEWA's primary educational tool and has been in publication since 1974, when it was originally called CNEWA World.
+In 2004, the magazine was renamed ONE Magazine to reflect unity among citizens of the world and believers in Jesus Christ.

+ONE Magazine and its contributors have been recipients of numerous Catholic Media Association awards for journalism, photography, layout, and more.